matteoacrossi/ibmq_open_quantum_systems/README.md

 The notebooks can also be used interactively on Binder [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/matteoacrossi/ibmq_open_quantum_systems/master)

 ## Authors and citation
-If you find this code useful, please find the paper
+If you find this code useful, please cite the paper

 Guillermo García-Peréz, Matteo A. C. Rossi, Sabrina Maniscalco, [arXiv:1906.07099](https://arxiv.org/abs/1906.07099).